vishnugamini/SecureChat/README.md

 ## Secure Design

 SecureChat is a small-scale demonstration of a secure chat system that emphasizes a one-time chat functionality, ensuring that no chat messages are saved or stored anywhere.
-It is also designed to prevent eavesdropping and minimize the opportunity for third-party agencies (such as hackers or governmental agencies) to obtain chat history or messages from a compromised server.
+It is also designed to prevent eavesdropping and minimize the opportunity for third-party agencies (such as hackers\) to obtain chat histor or messages from a compromised server.

 This is achieved through the following: